 Beer Festival Schedule

-Below is a very basic schedule for the Cloverdale event in 2018.
-The 2019 schedule will be similar.
+Below is a very basic schedule for the Cloverdale event.
+2020 details are to be confirmed.

 - 12:00 pm – Doors open